obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

       - Upon reception of the third acknowledgement, ``cwnd`` is set to 2225 bytes and ``ssthresh`` is set to 2000 bytes
       - Upon reception of the fourth acknowledgement, ``cwnd`` and ``ssthresh`` are unchanged

       .. comment:: Given the initial values for ``cwnd`` and ``ssthresh``, this connection operates in congestion avoidance mode.
-The first acknowledgement increases the congestion window since it acknowledges new date.
+The first acknowledgement increases the congestion window since it acknowledges new data.
 The third acknowledgement does not acknowledged new data.
 The congestion window cannot increase due to the reception of this acknowledgement.
 Furthermore, a single duplicate acknowledgement is not sufficient to detect a loss segment and trigger a fast retransmit.

    .. negative::